7RU7H/CTFs/TryHackMe/Markdown/Internal/Internal-Writeup.md

 ```
 william:arnold147
 ```
+These credentials were not useful as far as I can make out.

 [Zip Bomb](https://en.wikipedia.org/wiki/Zip_bomb) - for the later BR on Windows Defender for one of these old machine.
 ![](showingmyage.png)